-This health course will take a radically different approach to showing you how to secure a lifestyle, which will keep you healthy through the ages.
+This health course will take a radically different approach to showing you how to secure a lifestyle, which will keep you healthy throughout the lifespan.
 We have to let the environment do the work for us.
-By making small changes at our home, work, school or neighborhood, healthier choices can become easier or even unconscious.
+By making small changes at our home, work, school or neighbourhood, healthier choices can become easier and automated.

 We will take you on excursions to Copenhagen, Denmark and to Ghent, Belgium to show you hands-on how the environment can help you live longer, healthier and happier lives!